1nfocalypse/ROXy/README.md

 ## Background
 Most proponents of cryptography are familiar with a hypothetical situation in which somebody forces another to give up their keys, i.e. an authoritarian state demanding a journalist to give up their keys.
 While the dogmatic argument is to respond "I'll never give up my keys!", it's more prudent to consider a technical workaround.
 Thus is born plausibly deniable encryption (PDE), in which the agent under duress is able to provide a false key that decrypts the known ciphertext into something benign.
-While this form of cryptography is uncommon for a multitude of reasons, it's an interesting bit of technology that acknowledges some of the weaknesses of traditional cryptography approaches.
+While this form of cryptography is uncommon for a multitude of reasons, it's an interesting bit of technology that acknowledges some of the weaknesses of traditional cryptographic approaches.
 ROXy is a toy implementation of two schemes described by Ran Canetti et. al. in [this paper](https://link.springer.com/content/pdf/10.1007/BFb0052229.pdf), including a symmetric scheme and an asymmetric scheme.
 While not exactly as specified due to a lack of access to entropy-measuring instruments for true RNG, this toy demonstrates the capabilities and possibilities of these forms of cryptography, as well as showcases the mathematical and logical background for these schemes.

 ## Describing the Schemes